elasticio/api-docs/source/includes/_workspaces.md

 ### Payload Parameters
 Parameter        | Required  | Description
 ---------        | --------- | -----------
-id               | yes       | id of an already registered user, who will be added as a member of the Workspace type             | yes       | A value should be "member". attributes.roles[]  | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint.
+id               | yes       | ID of an already registered user, who will be added as a member of the Workspace type             | yes       | Allowed value: "member". attributes.roles[]  | yes       | To get all available roles, please execute the "Get the Contract's roles" endpoint.